 As a travel manager, you have access to swathes of employee travel data.
-Each time an employee travels for business, a huge amount of data is created, from how much the trip cost and how it was booked, to which vendors were used and how closely the trip complied with your corporate travel policy.
+Each time an employee travels for business, a huge amount of data is created—from how much the trip cost and how it was booked, to which vendors were used, and how closely the trip complies with your corporate travel policy.

 It’s your job to not only establish and monitor the right travel management KPIs for your organization but also to leverage the results and turn them into actionable insights to help optimize your travel management program.

 So, which KPIs for travel management are most important to measure?
-Here, we go through 8 travel management KPIs that we think are crucial for most organizations.
+Below, we’ll cover nine travel management KPIs that are crucial for most organizations.

 You can measure how well your employees are adhering to your payment policy by dividing your travel-related spend on a company credit card by your total travel spend.